microsoft/qsharp/katas/content/preparing_states/even_sup_two_qubits_complex_phases/solution.md

 $$

-Next lets take a look at our basic gates, in particular the Pauli Z gate:
+Next, let's take a look at the basic gates, in particular the Pauli Z gate:

 $$Z = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix}$$